victordibia/neuralqa/README.md

 Follow the [instructions here](https://www.elastic.co/downloads/elasticsearch) to download, install, and launch elastic search.

 ## Configuration [TBD]
-Neuralqa provides an interface to specify properties of each module via a yaml configuration file.
+Neuralqa provides an interface to specify properties of each module via a [yaml configuration](neuralqa/config_default.yaml) file.
+When you launch the ui, you can specify path to your config file `--config-path`.
+If this is not provided, we will search for a config.yaml in the current folder or create a default copy in the current folder.

-##